What is Coeliac disease?

 - Flatulence and abdominal distention.

-- Diarrhoea – this may begin at any age and is often present for years prior to diagnosis.
+- Diarrhea – this may begin at any age and is often present for years prior to diagnosis.

-- Constipation – some are likely to experience constipation rather than diarrhoea.
+- Constipation – some are likely to experience constipation rather than diarrhea.

 - Cramping and bloating.

 - Nausea and vomiting.

 Who develops Coeliac disease?
 Coeliac disease can occur at anytime during your life